akshatbajetha/leetcode-helper/README.md

    The OpenAI API key is stored securely in the .env.local file, ensuring it is not exposed in the codebase.
 The application retrieves this key to authenticate API requests.

 5. Response Handling:
-   User inputs are sent to the OpenAI API, and the responses are processed to display guidance and hints in the user interface, fostering a deeper understanding of DSA problems.
+   User inputs are sent to the OpenAI API, and the responses are processed to display guidance and hints in the user interface, helping in a deeper understanding of DSA problems.

+6. Error Handling:
+   The server code and backend prompt is written in such a way that it handles all types of errors like wrong link input etc.